Dynamical Hartree-Fock-Bogoliubov Approximation of Interacting Bosons

 Hence interpolating (\ref{1-1}) and (\ref{1-2}) yields the desired result. \end{proof}

-For the remainder of this section, we shall prove estimate (\ref{est1}) holds and show that $C(t)$ is a sublinear function.
-To this end, let us begin by making the observation that to prove estimate (\ref{est1}) is equivalent to showing
+In the remainder of this section, we shall prove that estimate (\ref{est1}) holds.
+To this end, let us begin by making the observation that proving estimate (\ref{est1}) is equivalent to establishing the estimate

-holds for some sufficiently small $\varepsilon>0$.
-Furthermore, to aid us in proving estimate (\ref{main-est}), we use the operator identity
+for some sufficiently small $\varepsilon>0$.
+Furthermore, to aid us in proving estimate (\ref{main-est}), we apply the operator identity

 and the triangle inequality to obtain a preliminary estimate